Xon77/Live4Bubbles/README.md

 	<img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">
 </a>

----

 # 🙏 Acknowledgements

+As [mentioned in my previous project](https://github.com/Xon77/Live4Life?tab=readme-ov-file#acknowledgements) ***Live 4 Life***, I would have been unable to build this tool without the help of the **SuperCollider online community**, who always answered my questions and even provided me with examples of codes and classes.

+### 🌟 Special Thanks

+**Thomas Grund** - Without whom this project would not have come to life:
+- 🎛️ For creating the [SuperDirtMixer](https://github.com/thgrund/SuperDirtMixer) Quark,
+- 💡 For implementing the feature allowing the evaluation of Tidal code lines in Atom/Pulsar, which I had suggested on [GitHub](https://github.com/tidalcycles/pulsar-tidalcycles/issues/119).

+**[CALQ](https://www.calq.gouv.qc.ca/en/)** - For supporting me in this project.

 ---

-As [mentioned in my previous project](https://github.com/Xon77/Live4Life?tab=readme-ov-file#acknowledgements) **_Live 4 Life_**, I would have been unable to build this tool without the help of the SuperCollider online community, who always answered my questions and even provided me with some examples of codes and classes.

-I would like to especially thank Thomas Grund, without whom this project would not have come to life—not only thanks to the Quark [SuperDirMixer](https://github.com/thgrund/SuperDirtMixer) but also for implementing the feature allowing the evaluation of Tidal code lines in Atom/Pulsar, which I had suggested on [Github](https://github.com/tidalcycles/pulsar-tidalcycles/issues/119).

-Last, but not least, I would like to thank [CALQ](https://www.calq.gouv.qc.ca/en/), who supported me in this project.

----

 # 📄 Licence

+© 2025 - End of the world ∞ **Christophe Lengelé**

+***Live 4 Bubbles*** is open source software: you can redistribute it and/or modify it under the terms of the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license** (CC BY-NC-SA 4.0).

+### ⚠️ Usage Restrictions

+**Commercial Use:** You may not use this tool for commercial purposes.

+**Free Party Spirit:** I wish it would be used in the spirit of [*Free Party*](https://en.wikipedia.org/wiki/Free_party).
+Unfortunately, *Free* does not mean free in this commercial world, but invites to contribute to the costs and labor according to one's ability to give. **I do not want this tool to be used, by any means, for personal profit.**

+**Specific Restriction:** I do not want this tool to be used by or in [Société des Arts Technologiques](https://sat.qc.ca) without my consent, since this organization never helped me in diffusing my spatial creations in their dome despite my previous proposals. *(This restriction will be withdrawn only if I have the opportunity to play improvisations in their dome with an appropriate allowance.
+However, it will surely never happen, since I am no longer interested in sending them applications and I am looking for more open spaces.
+But, life is unpredictable.)*

+### 📋 Disclaimer

+This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.

 ---

-© 2025 - End of the world ∞ Christophe Lengelé

-***Live 4 Bubbles*** is an open source software: you can redistribute it and/or modify it under the terms of **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license** (CC BY-NC-SA 4.0).

-:warning: **You may not use it for commercial purposes.**

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

-**I wish it would be used in the spirit of [*Free Party*](https://en.wikipedia.org/wiki/Free_party)**.
-Unfortunately, *Free* does not mean free in this commercial world, but invites to contribute to the costs and labor according to one's ability to give.
-I do not want this tool to be used, by any means, for personal profit.

-:warning: **Moreover, I do not want this tool to be used by or in [Société des Arts Technologiques](https://sat.qc.ca)** without my consent, since this organization never helped me in diffusing my spatial creations in their dome despite my previous proposals.
-(This restriction will be withdrawn only if I have the opportunity to play improvisations in their dome with an appropriate allowance.
-However, it will surely never happen, since I am no longer interested in sending them applications and I am looking for more open spaces.
-But, life is unpredictable;)

 See the [License](/LICENCE.md) for more details.